jmankoff/interaction/assignments/menus.md

 Analyze the data (1 hr) and write the report (1-2 hours).
 Again, reach out if spending more than double the expected time.

+## Learning Goals

+- Gain more experience working with callbacks.
+- Further practice with state machines and event handling
+- Understand pie menus
+- Collect, parse, and interpret results collected from a study.

 # Key Files to look at

 * ExperimentSession.java